mfarache/jekyll-now/_posts/2019-11-11-Micronaut-Cqrs-Kafka-microservices.md

 Well, unfortunately I raised an issue in the gitter channel and later in github.
 Issue was related with the way KafkaBinder bindings body objects [See Issue raised here][4]

-The team quickly fixed and I was waiting the solution would work straight away....

-After updating my bom materials dependencies to 1.0.1 I still see that the message is not sent to Kafka.
-Still more digging required but in order to circumvent the issue
+The team quickly fixed it and is available in 1.0.1 release.
+After updating my bom materials dependencies to 1.0.1, I still see that the message is not sent to Kafka.

-I have provided an alternative implementation (kakfa free), so you only need to:
+Still more digging required ... but in order to circumvent the issue I have provided an alternative implementation (kakfa free), so you only need to:

 + remove the @Primary annotation from the class KafkaPublisher and add the annotation to AppContextPublisher

 + remove the @Primary annotation from the class KafkaCustomEventListener and add the annotation to MovieEventsListener